Drive sales on autopilot with ecommerce-focused featuresSee Features

 - Complete Guide to eCommerce Photography by Jake Rheude at RedStag Fulfillment

-Also, a few cool tools for looking the colors and thematic palettes:
+Also, a cool tool for looking the colors and thematic palettes: Color Adobe.

 Even after reading all these articles I realized that there is no unique formula for colors that fits all.
 You have to test a lot to discover what color works best for your customers.
-How to do A/B testing in e-commerce I have written for Beeketing Blog.
 I hope this article will inspire you to experiment more in your websites.